-Since Ulrich’s groundbreaking research, study after study has proven that a connection to nature may not only help people heal faster, but actually avoid diseases and stay healthy.
-This has resulted in doctors prescribing what has become known as “horticultural therapy.”
-The act of physical activity and awareness of natural surroundings, which produces both cognitive and physical stimulation, along with the satisfaction of the work accomplished while gardening is a recipe for good health, regardless of age; today, it is recommended for everyone from kids to those battling depression, as well as adults over the age of 60 who need exercise.
+Since Ulrich’s groundbreaking research, study after study has proven two things; first, a connection to nature helps people heal faster.
+But even more than that, it actually helps avoid diseases and stay healthy.
+In fact, doctors now prescribe “horticultural therapy” as it is now known.
+These acts of physical activity produce both cognitive and physical stimulation, along with the satisfaction accomplishing work.
+This makes gardening a recipe for good health, regardless of age.
+Today, doctors recommend it for everyone from kids to those battling depression; as well as adults over the age of 60 who need exercise.

 Keeping the Mind Sharp